DanRuta/next-clearance-scraper/README.md

 The items in the clearance list are not categorised by type, so to choose something, you need to have a look at the results page, and check to see what patterns you see in the text.
 The best strategy I've found is to pick a list of strings used for sizes.
 Included is code to select sofas.

+## Setup

+You will need to use python (version 3.6+), and the Chromedriver for selenium. ```pip install selenium```, and place the Chromedriver.exe file either at the location specified in the code (C:/chromedriver.exe), or elsewhere and you can change the location in the code.

 ## Running the script

-The python script is executed using python (version 3.6+), and the following possible command line arguments:
+The python script is executed using python, and the following possible command line arguments:

 |  Argument | Required | What it is | Default value |
 |:-------------:| :-----:| :-----:| :---: |